sg893052/sonic-buildimage/L3/DHCP_Relay/dhcp_relay_enhancements.md

 Sample output:
 # show ipv6 dhcp-relay statistics Vlan100

-Packets relayed from client to server: 9
-Packets relayed from server to client: 0
+DHCPv6 SOLICIT messages received by the relay agent: 1 DHCPv6 ADVERTISEMENT messages sent by the relay agent: 1 DHCPv6 REQUEST messages received by the relay agent: 1 DHCPv6 REPLY messages sent by the relay agent: 1 DHCPv6 CONFIRM messages received by the relay agent: 0 DHCPv6 RELEASE messages received by the relay agent: 0 DHCPv6 DECLINE messages received by the relay agent: 0 DHCPv6 REBIND messages received by the relay agent: 0 DHCPv6 RECONFIGURE messages sent by the relay agent: 0 DHCPv6 INFO-REQUEST messages received by the relay agent: 0 DHCPv6 RELAY-REPLY messages received by the relay agent: 2 DHCPv6 RELAY-FORWARD messages sent by the relay agent: 2 Total number of DHCPv6 packets dropped by the relay agent: 0 Number of DHCPv6 packets dropped due to an invalid opcode: 0 Number of DHCPv6 packets dropped due to an invalid option: 0 Packets relayed from server to client: 2
 Errors relaying packets from servers: 0
 Errors relaying packets from clients: 0
-Packets with wrong message type dropped on downstream interface:: 0 Packets with wrong message type dropped on upstream interface:: 0 Packets dropped due to invalid opcode: 0
+Packets with wrong message type dropped on downstream interface: 0 Packets with wrong message type dropped on upstream interface: 0 DHCPv6 RENEW packets received from client: 0
-Packets dropped due to invalid options: 0
-Packets dropped on exceeding the max hop count: 0 Total number of DHCPv6 packets dropped: 0
-DHCPv6 SOLICIT packets received from client.: 9
-DHCPv6 REQUEST packets received from client.: 0
-DHCPv6 CONFIRM packets received from client.: 0
-DHCPv6 RENEW packets received from client.: 0
-DHCPv6 REBIND packets received from client.: 0
-DHCPv6 RELEASE packets received from client.: 0
-DHCPv6 DECLINE packets received from client.: 0
-DHCPv6 INFORM-REQUEST packets received from client.: 0 DHCPv6 LEASE-QUERY packets received from client.: 0 DHCPv6 DHCPV4-QUERY packets received from client.: 0
+DHCPv6 LEASE-QUERY packets received from client: 0 DHCPv6 DHCPV4-QUERY packets received from client: 0
-DHCPv6 INFORM-REQUEST packets received from downstream.: 0 DHCPv6 Relay Reply packets received from server.: 0 DHCPv6 ADVERTISE packets sent to client.: 0
+DHCPv6 INFORM-REQUEST packets received from downstream: 0 DHCPv6 LEASE QUERY packets sent to client: 0
-DHCPv6 REPLY packets sent to client.: 0
-DHCPv6 RECONFIGURE packets sent to client.: 0
-DHCPv6 LEASE QUERY packets sent to client.: 0
-DHCPv6 DHCPV4 RESPONSE packets sent to client.: 0
+DHCPv6 DHCPV4 RESPONSE packets sent to client: 0
+Packets dropped on exceeding the max hop count: 0 DHCPv6 ADVERTISE packets sent to client on other downstream interface: 0 DHCPv6 REPLY packets sent to client on other downstream interface: 0 DHCPv6 RECONFIGURE packets sent to client on other downstream interface: 0 DHCPv6 LEASE QUERY packets sent to client on other downstream interface: 0 DHCPv6 DHCPV4 RESPONSE packets sent to client on other downstream interface: 0

 # show ipv6 dhcp staitistics Vlan200
 Usage: show ipv6 dhcp stat [OPTIONS] <interface_name>